WandiParis/EasyAdminPlusBundle/doc/chapter-5.md

                     - { property: 'createdAt', label: 'Date de création', type: 'datetime' }
 ```

+We perform the same configuration passes than `EasyAdmin`, so you can write the `properties` the [way you want](https://symfony.com/doc/master/bundles/EasyAdminBundle/book/list-search-show-configuration.html#customize-the-properties-displayed).

 In this example, we:
 * choose a custom fields order
 * restrict export to a few fields